Synthetixio/js-monorepo/v3/docs/docs/pools-markets/delegating-credit-and-debt.md

 # Delegating Credit & Debt

-Pools distribute credit and debt between depositrs and markets.
+Pools distribute credit and debt between depositors and markets.
 Every pool has a vault for each of the accepted collateral types.
 A pool's owner can decide which market to provide with liquidity.

 ## Creating Pools